 - Manifestly excessive

-All appeals are considered initially by a Single Judge, who decides whether the case has merit or not.
-If that Judge refuses leave to appeal, then we will discuss the next steps with you.
+All appeals are first heard by a Single Judge, who determines whether or not the matter has substance.
+If that Judge denies your request for leave to appeal, we’ll talk about the following steps with you.